-Intangible assets are non-physical ones, and usually can not be touch or seen.
+Intangible assets are non-physical ones and usually can not be touched or seen.
 This value is based on the company’s calculations.
 The registration and renewal costs of such assets help to value them.
 On the balance sheet, we record Intangible assets under long-term assets.

 Tangible assets are significant for a business without which it couldn’t survive for long.
-There are several benefits of owning hard assets, but the biggest is that it makes the company more liquid and less risky.
+There are several benefits of owning hard assets, but the biggest is making the company more liquid and less risky.

 Quiz on Tangible Assets